GodotModding/godot-mod-tool/README.md

 1. Add the `mod_tool` folder to your Godot project's `addons` folder
 1. Enable the addon in the Godot editor's Project Settings

-Even more convenient, you can install the addon from the AssetLib (coming soon).
+Even more convenient, you can install the addon from the AssetLib (coming soon™).
 1. Go to the AssetLib tab
 1. Search for `mod tool`
 1. Click `Install` on the addon